Art/Art History

 ARH 106 Latin American Art & Architect (3 credits)

 This course examines the visual arts of ancient, colonial, and modern Latin America.
 It encompasses the study of painting, sculpture, decorative arts and architecture from Mesoamerica, Central America, South America and the Caribbean.
 We also address issues critical to discussions of the arts of Latin America, such as preconceptions about the political and religious roles in art, appropriation and adaptation of western cultures, the incorporation and relationship with European/American art theory and methods, and the reevaluation of Latin American art today.
-Students are given the exciting opportunity to examine works of art from Saint Joseph's University's important collection of colonial Spanish American art as well as collections at nearby museums.
+Students are given the exciting opportunity to examine works of art from Saint Joseph’s University’s important collection of colonial Spanish American art as well as collections in nearby museums.

 Attributes: GEP Art/Literature, Latin American Studies Course, Non-Western Studies (GEP), Undergraduate